Royal Portrush Feature Review

 This is one of the most famous holes in golf.
 Standing on this tee box is a memorable experience.
 I've spoken elsewhere about the results of my efforts but this is a phenomenal golf hole.
-I anticipate that it will become crucial to the success of whoever is the winner of The Open 2019.

 The view from the 17th tee looking back across the course and over the ocean is truly wonderful.
 My photographs don’t really do this hole justice as there are so many factors that influence the shot.
 It is scary aiming at such a small target area that is subject to the vagaries of the weather.
 Anything right is gone forever given the depth and coarseness of the rough.
 I defy any golfer of any standard not to be intimidated by this shot.

 There is very clever use of the rough and dunes from the tee to maximise the intimidation factor afforded this hole for the initial tee shot.
 This is the same whatever tee box is in play.
 There are areas of rough and dune shoulders that impact severely on the views from the tee.
 A carry is required from all tee boxes to avoid these.
 However this automatically brings into play the cleverly shaped fairways that seem to channel any shots towards the hazards that wait to gobble up any errant golf balls.
 The aiming point for the approach shot is guided by a larger black and white pole at its rear.
 The green has more rollercoasters slopes than the Blackpool Pleasure Beach.